 Murphy has said in the past that he doesn’t think decriminalization alone is enough.

 “The problem I have with that is the drug industry stays underground, run by the same people, and it’s unregulated. … Put aside the fact that you don’t earn the tax revenue.
 It remains the Wild West,” he said during a gubernatorial debate in October.

 It is expected that NJ could see as much as $300 million in revenue from legalizing cannabis.
-Additionally, there is research available that shows in states with legal cannabis and accessible medical marijuana opiate usage and overdoses has decreased.
+Additionally, research shows in states with legal cannabis and accessible medical marijuana, opiate usage, and overdoses have decreased.

-It’s important to note that the language of this bill only works for this state so the charges for possession of marijuana Virginia and other states, can and likely will vary.
-According to the language proposed in the bill, a possession threshold for up to 10 grams of marijuana for a civil penalty: a $100 fine for a first offense, $200 for a second offense and $500 for each subsequent offense.
+It’s important to note that the language of this bill only works for this state.
+So, the charges for possession of marijuana in Virginia and other states can and likely will vary.
+Possession threshold for up to 10 grams of marijuana for a civil penalty: a $100 fine for a first offense, $200 for a second offense, and $500 for each subsequent offense.

-Those caught with more than 10 grams and less than 50 grams would still be charged with a disorderly offense, with a penalty of up to six months in prison and a fine of up to $1,000.
+Those caught with more than 10 grams and less than 50 grams would still be charged with a disorderly offense.
+They would get a penalty of up to six months in prison and a fine of up to $1,000.
 Those caught in possession of small amounts of edible products and concentrates would face the same penalties.
 Possession of more than 50 grams of marijuana would still be a fourth-degree crime that’s punishable by up to 18 months in prison and up to a $10,000 fine.

 The bill would also decriminalize possession of paraphernalia, eliminate community service requirements for those caught with less than 10 grams in a school zone, no longer consider it a disorderly persons offense to be under the influence of marijuana, and eliminate the fine and driver’s license suspension for operating a motor vehicle while possessing less than 10 grams.